mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/cap/index.md

 ![Gunicorn homepage Wappalyzer extension](gunicorn-homepage-wappalyzer.png)

-This reveals that this website is using Python.
+This reveals that this web page is using Python.

 Moreover, the footer of the website leaks that it's using a template made by [Colorlib](https://colorlib.com/wp/).